-Uniform Act or URA: Short title of the Federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970.
+Uniform Relocation Act (URA): Also known as the Uniform Act, this is the short title of the Federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970.
 This law and its regulations issued by U.S. DOT (49 CFR Part 24) set requirements for how property, including easements, is acquired for federally assisted projects and sets forth minimum standards for assistance for persons and businesses displaced by federally assisted projects.
 See also "Barney Frank" amendments.
 DCA is required to monitor each CDBG recipient's compliance with applicable requirements.

-VCA: An agreement between HUD and a HUD grantee in order to address issues identified by HUD as part of its monitoring responsibilities and in order to resolve findings without the necessity of a formal evidentiary hearing or other judicial process.
+Voluntary Compliance Agreement (VCA): An agreement between HUD and a HUD grantee in order to address issues identified by HUD as part of its monitoring responsibilities and in order to resolve findings without the necessity of a formal evidentiary hearing or other judicial process.